-How does China's crude oil future 94 How does Ching 5 crude contract differ from other major crude terms of the price limit?
+How does China's crude oil future contract differ from other major crude oil futures contracts in the world in terms of the price limit?

 A price limit of 4% (minimum limit) above or below the preceding day's settlement price.
 The Exchange may, in its sole discretion, adjust the price limit for such futures contract in response to market risk conditions.
 In general, international markets do not prescribe a price limit but most have established circuit breakers.